micmejia/bible-dump/NKJV/Matthew/Matt 22.md

 While the Pharisees were gathered together, Jesus asked them,

 ###### 42
 saying, "What do you think about the Christ?
 Whose Son is He?"
-They said to Him, "_The_ _Son_ of David."
+They said to Him, "The Son of David."

 ###### 43
 He said to them, "How then does David in the Spirit call Him 'Lord,' saying: